ejongepier/metabarcoding-qiime.github.io/source/_build/html/_sources/genintro.rst.txt

 .. warning::

    Membership of the amplicomics group goes through the faculty ICTS department so may take several days to arrange.
-   Pls contact `Evelien Jongepier <mailto:e.jongepier@uva.nl>`_ well in advance if you like to participate in the optional Crunchomics module of the workshop.
+   Please contact `Evelien Jongepier <mailto:e.jongepier@uva.nl>`_ well in advance if you like to participate in the optional Crunchomics module of the workshop.